Disability Discrimination in the Workplace

 - Five years ago, you were diagnosed with a malignant brain tumor, but the entire tumor was surgically removed and you are now cancer-free.
 Your employer cannot deny you a promotion because they believe the position is unsuitable for someone with a brain tumor or they are afraid the tumor will come back.

-- Based on office rumors, your supervisor believes you are HIV positive and refuses to let you work at the front desk, which would be a more lucrative position for you, because the employer is afraid it would upset clients.
+- Based on office rumors, your supervisor believes you are HIV positive and refuses to let you work at the front desk, which would be a more lucrative position, because the employer is afraid it would upset clients.

 Policies With Discriminatory Effects